plancksecurity/planck-proxy/README.md

 ### Postfix

-The planck Proxy uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the planck Proxy.
+The planck security hub uses Postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow.

 #### main.cf

-Following there's an example of a minimal `/etc/postfix/main.cf` file.
-This will route all default smtp traffic through the transport map transport(line 31). `192.168.130.0/24 192.168.249.0/24` are the netwoks allowed to send messages to the proxy, in this example the VLAN 130 (DMZ) and 249 (Servers).
+Following there is an example of a minimal `/etc/postfix/main.cf` file.
+This will route all default smtp traffic through the transport map transport(line 31). `192.168.130.0/24 192.168.249.0/24` are the netwoks allowed to send messages to the security hub, in this example the VLAN 130 (DMZ) and 249 (Servers).
 Those are defined on line 19.

 ```
 smtpd_banner = $myhostname ESMTP $mail_name (Debian/GNU)